 Despite the regulatory limitations, Wellington is committed to the preservation and protection of the EPA.
 The Equestrian Element has three goals, with supporting objectives and policies, focused on: - Preserving the equestrian lifestyle, - Establishing a comprehensive multi-modal transportation network, and - Supporting the equestrian competition industry.

 However, the ultimate preservation of the EPA is almost entirely dependent on the actions of individual farm owners and their desire to preserve the equestrian lifestyle.
-EQUESTRIAN GOALS GOAL EQ 1 PRESERVE THE EQUESTRIAN LIFESTYLE IN WELLINGTON Preserve Wellington's equestrian community and its exurban equestrian lifestyle.
-GOAL EQ 2 MAINTAIN A MULTI-MODAL TRANSPORTATION NETWORK IN THE EPA Maintain a multi-modal transportation network within the EPA with a focus on the safety of horses and riders.
-GOAL EQ 3 SUPPORT WELLINGTON'S EQUESTRIAN COMPETITION INDUSTRY Support the equestrian competition industry as a component of the equestrian lifestyle and an economic sector of Wellington.
+EQUESTRIAN GOALS GOAL EQ 1 PRESERVE THE EQUESTRIAN LIFESTYLE IN WELLINGTON Preserve Wellington's equestrian community and its equestrian lifestyle.
+GOAL EQ 2 MAINTAIN A MULTI-MODAL TRANSPORTATION NETWORK IN THE EPAMaintain a multi-modal transportation network within the EPA with a focus on the safety of horses and riders.
+GOAL EQ 3 SUPPORT WELLINGTON'S EQUESTRIAN COMPETITION INDUSTRY Support the equestrian industry and particularly the competitive component as integral to the equestrian economic sector in Wellington.
 NOTE: Accomplishing the goals, objectives, and policies of the Equestrian Element is difficult due to state exemptions from regulation of agricultural uses and structures (Florida Statute s.
 604.50) without the cooperation of the equestrian community and farm owners within the Equestrian Preserve Area.
 Any objectives or policies regarding regulation of development are not applicable to any structure or agricultural activity exempted from Wellington codes by §.
 604.50 F.S.

-GOAL EQ 1 PRESERVE THE EQUESTRIAN LIFESTYLE IN WELLINGTON Preserve Wellington's equestrian community and its exurban equestrian lifestyle.
-[Revised Goal 1.0] Objective EQ 1.1 Equestrian Lifestyle and Development Patterns Preserve the equestrian lifestyle and development patterns through the implementation of the Equestrian Overlay Zoning District to the extent the Village is not preempted by State statute, to support large lot, exurban equestrian farms.
+GOAL EQ 1 PRESERVE THE EQUESTRIAN LIFESTYLE IN WELLINGTON Preserve Wellington's equestrian community and its equestrian lifestyle.
+[Revised Goal 1.0] Objective EQ 1.1 Equestrian Lifestyle and Development Patterns Preserve the equestrian lifestyle and development patterns through the implementation of the Equestrian Overlay Zoning District to the extent the Village is not preempted by State statute, to support large lot, equestrian farms.
 [Revised Objective 1.1] Policy EQ 1.1.1 Equestrian Overlay Zoning District Implement the Equestrian Overlay Zoning District (EOZD) to preserve the characteristics of the EPA.
-The intent of the EOZD is to: - 1) Provide for the preservation of equestrian lifestyles and large lot, exurban equestrian farms which exist in the EOZD; - 2) Establish site development regulations that recognize the characteristics of the equestrian lifestyle and development pattern while maintaining the overall density of the EPA; and - 3) Provide for the limited commercial uses, which support the equestrian industry.
+The intent of the EOZD is to: - 1) Provide for the preservation of equestrian lifestyles and large lot, equestrian farms which exist in the EOZD; - 2) Maintain site development regulations that recognize the characteristics of the equestrian lifestyle and development pattern while maintaining the overall density of the EPA; and - 3) Provide for the limited commercial, civic, and institutional uses, which support the equestrian industry, including primary and secondary schools.
 Note: Wellington's 1999 Comprehensive Plan required the adoption of zoning regulations that would implement the lifestyle preservation goals outlined in that plan.
 In 2002, the Village adopted the Equestrian Overlay Zoning District.
-The EOZD created land development regulations designed to preserve the exurban equestrian lifestyle.
-The EOZD ordinance has been largely obviated (suggest a word change to prevented) by § 604.50 F.S.
-[Revised Objective 1.1] Policy EQ 1.1.2 Infrastructure impacts and costs Development and re-development within the EPA that generates public infrastructure impacts above the entitlement densities that existed on the date of incorporation (12/31/1995) shall bear costs associated with improving or expanding public facilities and infrastructure required to maintain adopted Level of Service standards in the same manner as other development Village-wide.
+The EOZD created land development regulations designed to preserve the equestrian lifestyle.
+The EOZD ordinance has been largely obviated by § 604.50 F.S.
+[Revised Objective 1.1] Policy EQ 1.1.2 Infrastructure impacts and costs Development and re-development within EPA that generates public infrastructure impacts above the entitlement densities that existed on the date of incorporation (12/31/1995) shall bear costs associated with improving or expanding public facilities and infrastructure required to maintain adopted Level of Service standards in the same manner as other development Village-wide.
 [New]